A curriculum for mixed-age elementary grades by Dan Harper, v. 1.4

 Finally, some years we include a petting zoo, with farm animals, in one of the last sessions of Judean Village.
 (We keep saying that the Shepherd should make an appearance at the petting zoo, but we never quite get around to it.)
 The live animals add a nice touch to the village, and the children really enjoy them.

-A six week program
+A 5 to 6 week program

-Each week for six weeks, the children serve as apprentices in the Judean village.
+Each week for five to six weeks, the children serve as apprentices in the Judean village.
 They can choose to go to a different artisan or shopkeeper each week.
 In our village, not all the shops are open every week — sometimes the shopkeepers take a day off (or perhaps they are travelling to get materials for their shop!).
 Everyone sings the song together each week, and by the fifth week, the whole village sounds really good singing together.

 As the weeks go on, the rumors about a rabbi named Jesus of Nazareth keep coming up.
 Did this Jesus really heal the sick?
 Does he really know the Torah as well as people say?
 (When the Roman Soldier isn’t around, shopkeepers might ask: Is Jesus starting a rebellion against the Romans?)
 Over the six weeks, one shopkeeper, usually the most prosperous one, emerges as the one who believes Jesus is a fake.
 Perhaps Alan the Scribe, the most prosperous artisan, the only person in the village who knew how to write, is the village’s resident skeptic — he will be the one deriding rumors that Jesus can heal people, he will be the one saying that it doesn’t matter how well you know the Torah (and, when it’s safe to do so, he is the one pointing out that no one can stand up to the might of the Roman emperor).